A lively pub with a 150-year pedigree in the heart of Brighton's narrow Lanes

 Bath Arms Brighton

-Bath Arms Brighton is a wood-clad pub with plenty of traditional charm.
+Bath Arms Brighton is a wood-clad pub dominating one of Brighton’s narrow lanes and packed with plenty of traditional charm – apparently it’s the oldest licensed premises in the area going back over 150 years.
 It offers space for diners and groups, and it pulls in a good crowd most evenings and weekends – when you may find that standing room is all that’s available.

 The bar is split in two sections; the main area surrounds a central bar with a scattering of high and low tables and standing space, while a dark and secluded dining-focused area extends back and to the left of the bar.

-A good range of food is on offer from light bites, sandwiches and sharing dishes through to mains like steak, burgers, fish and Sunday roasts.
-The quality of the food is excellent on our visit.
+On last visit a good range of food was on offer from light bites, sandwiches and sharing dishes through to mains like steak, burgers, fish and Sunday roasts.